-, it’s critical to know what your policy covers.
-While your home insurance policy contains a variety of coverage types meant to protect your home and any personal belongings, what about guests visiting your home?
-Luckily, the liability coverage of your home insurance policy protects your guests if they get hurt while on your property.
+With more than five percent of homeowners filing a claim annually, according to the Insurance Information Institute, it’s critical to know what your policy covers.
+While your insurance policy contains a variety of coverage types meant to protect your home and any personal belongings, what about guests visiting your home?
+Luckily, the liability coverage in your home insurance policy protects you if your guests get hurt while on your property.

-While not covered under your home insurance liability coverage, falling objects do receive coverage as a part of your main dwelling coverage.
-Falling objects are considered a covered peril on most home insurance policies.
+While not covered under your home liability insurance, falling objects do receive coverage as a part of your main dwelling insurance.
+Falling objects are considered a covered peril by most home insurance policies.
 The stipulation is that the object must directly strike your home.
 So, if an object falls close by and rattles your home but does not strike it, then the insurance company will not cover any damaged personal belongings from the vibrations caused by the falling object.

 In addition, make sure to get the damage fixed as soon as possible to prevent further damage from exposure to the elements.
-If that happens, then more than likely the damage won’t be covered by your homeowners policy.
+If that happens, then the damage likely won’t be covered by your homeowners policy.

-Any guest bitten by a dog at your house are most often covered under your home insurance liability coverage.
-Your policy might exclude certain dog breeds, so make sure to read your policy to make sure your breed is not excluded.
+Any guest bitten by a dog at your house is most often covered under your home liability insurance.
+Your policy might exclude certain dog breeds, so read your policy carefully.
 Some home insurance companies allow you to purchase additional coverage for breeds not covered.
 At the very least, you could purchase an umbrella policy (which is extra liability insurance) if your insurer does not provide coverage for your dog’s breed.

-Ultimately, keeping your pet away from visitors, especially if it doesn’t do well with others, represents one of the best ways to keep from having to file a dog bite claim on your insurance policy.
-The dog breeds most commonly excluded on home insurance policies include:
+Ultimately, keeping your pet away from visitors, especially if it doesn’t do well with others, represents one of the best ways to avoid filing a dog bite claim on your home liability insurance.
+The dog breeds most commonly excluded from home insurance policies include:

 - Chow chows